Floer trajectories and stabilizing divisors: Transversality and compactness

-\begin{remark} We mention some simplifications in the algebraic case.
-A result of Clemens \cite{cl:curves} says that a generic divisor contains no rational curves if sufficiently high degree.
-On other hand, a repeated application of Bertini's theorem (non-singularity of generic hypersurfaces) \cite[II.8.18]{ha:al} shows that there exist {\em normal crossing} divisors with each component representing $[\omega]$.
-Since each rational curve meets each component of the divisor, and the number of divisors intersecting is at most $\dim(X)/2$ if the number of components is at least $3 \dim(X)/2$ then the number of intersection points of any holomorphic sphere is at least three. \end{remark}
+A version of Gromov compactness holds for moduli spaces of trajectories defined using stabilizing almost complex structures.
 We restrict to perturbation data taking values in $\J^*(X,D,J,\theta,E)$ for a (weakly or strictly) stabilizing divisor $D$ having sufficiently large degree for an almost-complex structure $\theta$-close to $J$.
 Let $J_D \in \J(X,D,J,\theta)$ be an almost complex structure that is stabilized for all energies, for example, in the intersection of $\J^*(X,D,J,\theta,E)$ for all $E$.
 For each energy $E$, there is a contractible open neighborhood of $J_D$ in $\J^*(X,D,J,\theta,E)$ that is $E$-stabilized.
+Let $\Gamma$ be a type of stable trajectory.
+Disconnecting the components that are connected by boundary nodes with positive length one obtains types $\Gamma_1,\ldots, \Gamma_l$, and a decomposition of the universal curve $\U_\Gamma$ into components $\ol{\U}_{\Gamma_1},\ldots, \ol{\U}_{\Gamma_l}$.
+Since $PD[D] = k m_0[\omega]$, any stable trajectory with domain of type $\Gamma$ and only transverse intersections with the divisor has energy at most